TV Tropes Needs Your Help

-He is then seen after the time skip pose-Eclipse where he is seen watching Guts's moves from afar and also witnessed the rebirth of Griffith.
+He is then seen after the time skip, trying to capture Guts and Co right after the end of the mock Eclipse but got interrupted by the resurrection of Griffith and had to retreat.
 After reuniting with the Kushan army and Ganishka. he gets berated for his inefficiency in stopping the growing influence of the new Band of the Hawk.
 He thus far has stayed in the background, watching the events unfold without interfering

 and has been seen briefly chasing after Rakshas, with whom he has some bad history.
 Despite his position in the Kushan army, he does not seem especially loyal to Ganishka.

 between Griffith and Ganishka, he clearly questioned Griffith's legitimacy as a messiah and told his fellow Kushans who allied themselves to him that he despises those who blindly follow so-called demigods